tobek/headsoak/notes.md

 ##### now

-- test appropriate shared stuff is logged
+- create shared tags on recipient
-- for recipient, check share upon init
-    - now we have a bunch of notes
-        - add tag
-        - rename tag
-        - remove tag
+    - tag shows up with person icon
-        - add note
-        - update note
-        - remove note
-    - do shared notes live in $s.n.sharedNuts with IDs as uid of owner? regardless there is NO reason to write them fully to sharee's firebase. maybe just $s.n.nuts but stub with just tags and private, and rest is updated on init BUT HIDDEN FROM SYNC
-- removing:
-    - recipient see's the x, and delete's local notes and the uid:'x'
-- fetch local representation of friend names

-##### overview

-- investigate firepad for storing/transmitting note and live collaboration
-    - does note live with "owner" or in a separate collection?
-    - modify security permissions so user A can access (some of) user B's notes
+- create shared notes on recipient
-- to share something with someone else:
+- alert on recipient "blah wants to share blah with you"
-    - hit group icon on tag
-        - if no sharing on this tag, do prompt
-        - if sharing already, open up sharing settings (and scroll to that tag)
-    - add sharer
-        - search (by email address or user name) or choose from past sharers/recipients
-            - if no user found AND if it's a valid email address "No Nutmeg user found.
-Would you like to email EMAIL and invite them to join Nutmeg?" <-- not ready yet ugh this is a whole flow
-    - choose read-only or can-edit
-    - 'USER will be able to see/edit all notes tagged with "TAGNAME", including notes that you later add this tag to.
-Are you sure?'
-        - yes
-        - yes, don't ask me again
-        - no
-- when someone shares something with you:
     - when you login: 'USER has shared their tag "TAGNAME" with you [as read-only]OR[and invited you to edit].' a [more info] link expands to: 'Shared notes and tags show up alongside your personal notes and tags, but with the [person] icon.
 You can modify (add your own tags, set to private, etc.) shared notes as normal.'
         - Accept
         - Accept all sharing offers from USER
         - Decline
+- fetch local representation of friend names
+- icons and tooltips
-    - tag shows up with person icon
+    - someone shared this with me: person icon
+        - on hover: "Shared by USER"
+    - i'm sharing this note with others: group icon
+        - on hover: bulleted list "Shared with: - user 1, - user 2"

+##### soon

+- sharer removes:
+    - recipient sees the x, and delete's local notes and the 'x'
+- recipient removes:
     - if user tries to delete note someone shared with them: 'This note is in your Nutmeg because USER has shared their tag "TAGNAME" with you.
 To delete it, remove this shared tag.'
         - OK
         - Change sharing settings
     - if user tries to delete shared tag, similar message as above
-    - shared tag doesn't have edit/programmatic/share icons
-    - if you (recipient) decline or unshare, update sharing info for sharer too
+    - if they unshare or decline initial request: write nulls (delete) into tags and notes of sharer?
-- sharing icon in menu. window that breaks down by tag > person or person > tag (or checkbox/radio to control which view?)
+- sharing settings. window that breaks down by tag > person or person > tag (or checkbox/radio to control which view?)
     - my tags shared with others
     - others' tags shared with me
     - indicating read-only or edit, which can be changed for your sharing
+- if you click on sharing icon of tag and you're already sharing, open sharing settings and scroll to (and highlight?) it
+- add share recipient (from wherever)
+    - search (by email address or user name) or choose from past sharers/recipients
+        - if no user found AND if it's a valid email address "No Nutmeg user found.
+Would you like to email EMAIL and invite them to join Nutmeg?" <-- not ready yet ugh this is a whole flow
+    - choose read-only or can-edit
+    - 'USER will be able to see/edit all notes tagged with "TAGNAME", including notes that you later add this tag to.
+Are you sure?'
+        - yes
+        - yes, don't ask me again
+        - no
-- icons:
+- edit permissions
-    - someone shared this with me: person icon
-        - on hover: "Shared by USER"
+    - investigate firepad for storing/transmitting note and live collaboration
-    - i'm sharing this note with others: group icon
+        - does note live with "owner" or in a separate collection?
-        - on hover: bulleted list "Shared with: - user 1, - user 2"
-- information required
-    - user
+        - modify security permissions so user A can access (some of) user B's notes
-        - sharing
+- **LATER**:
-            - "friends" (people you've shared something with or they've shared with you). global id, populated on app startup with their name
+    - keep track of "friends"? (people you've shared something with or they've shared with you). global id, populated on app startup with their name
-    - tag
-        - shared by: {friend global id, readonly or edit}
-        - shared with, list of one more more:
-            - {friend global id, readonly or edit}
-- LATER:
     - sharer shares a prog tag. recipient sees sharer's notes that were programatically tagged. does it also programamtically tag recipient's notes? i guess the more general question is whether the recipient can apply a sharer's tag to their own nets. note merging etc...
     - should private notes be shared? they currently are
     - what if user A shares something with user B, and user B tags a note with a tag they're sharing with user C?